syncfusion-content/wpf-docs/wpf/Docking/State-Persistence.md

 ## Serialize the dynamically added children

-By default, DockingManager cannot de-serialize its Saved Layout properly, when its child collection is modified after DockState is saved.

-Since the DockingManager state persistence feature implemented in such a way that the DockingManager matches the child collection of saved layout with current DockingManager layout internally and loads properly when DockingManager children collection remains same, so when any child collection changes dynamically, it results in an improper layout.
+DockingManager compares the child collection of saved layout with current layout of it internally and loads correctly when the DockingManager's children collection remains same.
+If the children collection changed dynmaically after seialization, the child items which is available in the current layout will be loaded with the saved properties and the modified items (Added / Removed) will be ignored from the layout.

 ### Notification for load DockState

-When the children collection of DockingManager is changed dynamically after persisting the layout, incorrect layout may load.
+When the children collection of DockingManager is changed dynamically after persisting the layout, layout will be loaded properly without the modified children.
 Success of loading of persisted state can be decided by return value of [LoadDockState](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~LoadDockState().html) method.
 When the child count is same and then DockingManager checks the Name of the child in the collection. if the Name of the child in loaded state is different from the persisted child in the collection, DockingManager fails to load the saved layout.
 In such cases, `false` value will be returned by the `LoadDockState` method of DockingManager.

 ## Various formats to Save / Load states